YanasGH/RAFs/README.md

 ## B. Dependencies

 First prepare and activate your python environment (e.g. `conda`).
-Then, to perform the regression experiments use the requirments.txt from the folder regression.
+Then, to perform the regression experiments use the requirments.txt from the folder.
 Using pip:
 ```bash
 $ pip install -r requirements.txt